trombik/esp_hass/README.md

 Create a `esp_hass_config_t`, and initialize it with the Home Assistant URL, including TLS configuration.

-Create two FreeRTOS queues for events and commands.
+Create two FreeRTOS queues for events and command results.
 They are used to pass `esp_hass_message_t`, messages from Home Assistant.
+While `event_queue` is optional, `result_queue` is not.

 Initialize the client by `esp_hass_init()`.